barseghyanartur/ska/README.rst

     In future releases (any time) compatibility with no-longer-supported versions might/will be wiped out.

+- Dropping support of Python 2.7 and 3.5 has been announced in version 1.8.
+  As of 1.7.5 everything still worked.
 - Dropping support of Python 3.4 has been announced in version 1.6.8.
 As of 1.6.8 everything still worked.
 - Dropping support of Django 1.5, 1.6 and 1.7 has been announced in version